dbieber/GoNoteGo/hardware.md

 I haven't had to use solder yet, but might need to for hooking up the button.

-Hot glue or heat shrink and a heat gun might be nice to haves too to ensure solid stable connections.
+Hot glue or heat shrink and a heat gun might be nice-to-haves too to ensure solid stable connections.

 ### Possible other parts for button

 These might be useful for connecting the button to the GPIO pins on the Pi: https://www.amazon.com/dp/B0774NMT1S
 I don't know.
-In my experience these were too lose to fit nicely on the GPIO pins.
+In my experience these were too loose to fit nicely on the GPIO pins.

 I'm going to try these next: GenBasic 40 Piece Female to Female Jumper Wires (4 Inch) https://www.amazon.com/dp/B077N58HFK ($5)